KDE/digikam-doc/getting_started/quick_start.rst

 .. figure:: images/firstrun_step4.webp

-Metadata information storage may be important if you plan to work with another photo management program and you should choose Add information to files.
-But if you don't want to alter your pictures, keep the default setting: Do nothing.
+Metadata information storage may be important if you plan to work with another photo management program and you should choose **Add information to files**.
+But if you don't want to alter your pictures, keep the default setting: **Do nothing**.

 .. figure:: images/firstrun_step5.webp